-This so far has led to one lawsuit and calls for compensation from countless business owners as well as city councillors, such as Lisa Dominato.
+Building the $2.8 billion project has so far led to one lawsuit from an angry merchant as well as calls for compensation from countless business owners and city councillors, such as Lisa Dominato.

 Their proposed solution is to have B.C. create a system similar to what Quebec did in 2019 in Montreal.

 The City of Montreal in January of that year launched a financial assistance program to help business owners with operating losses that stemmed from nearby construction projects.
 Montreal put $5 million into a fund, while the Quebec government added $20 million.